frozenfung/frozenfung.github.io/pages/index.md

   <div class="section">
     <div class="container foodudes">
       <div class="decorater-one"></div>
+      <div class="title reveal">Vista</div>
+      <div class="subtitle reveal">you don't know what you don't know</div>
       <div class="paragraph paragraph-one reveal">
-        Alpha camp is a startup school where we learn skills, build stuff and finally connect with the industry.
-My colleague and I build a service called foodudes.The purpose is we want to solve the problem of searching good restaurants, and then we did some brain storming, finally, we consider that build a platform for people who can share their favorite restaurants with their friend is the solution we want.<br/><br/>
+        After graduation, I joined Alphacamp.
+Alphacamp is a startup school where we learn skills, build stuff and finally connect us with the industry.
+My classmates and I build a service called foodudes in three months.
+It is the final solution for searching terrific restaurant by a platform people who can share their favorite restaurants with their friend.
+In this project, I acted as a full-stack web developer with Ruby on Rails and Javascript.
-        During this semester, I acted as a full-stack web developer with Ruby on Rails and Javascript.
-I try to design and develope application programming interface for both web and iOS.
-3rd-party application like Google Map and Social network login are also implemented.
-However, I failed to make website RWD because of the lacking of my graphic design skill.
-I realize that there are lots of skill to pick up and one of them is graphic design if I would like to be a web developer.
       </div>
       <div class="website reveal">
         <img src="images/foodudes/website.png">